5-Headed Shark Attack

-5-Headed Shark Attack is a 2017 American made-for-television sci-fi horror film produced by The Asylum in association with Syfy.
-Despite featuring a shark with five heads, the film is the third installment in the Multi-Headed Shark Attack film series, following 2-Headed Shark Attack and 3-Headed Shark Attack and preceding 6-Headed Shark Attack, with this film featuring both a four-headed and five-headed shark.
+5-Headed Shark Attack is a 2017 American made-for-television action film produced by The Asylum in association with Syfy.
+The film is the third installment in the Multi-Headed Shark Attack film series, following 2-Headed Shark Attack and 3-Headed Shark Attack and preceding 6-Headed Shark Attack, with this film featuring both a four-headed and five-headed shark.

 Plot

 Off Isla Palomino, Puerto Rico, two photographers and four models are mid-photo shooting on a yacht and in the water when a shark's dorsal fin breaches the sea's surface nearby.
 They begin photographing the shark, not realizing it is swimming toward them until it is too late and a massive 4-headed shark bursts from the water, devouring everyone on board the yacht.
 Puerto Rican Police Captain Sterling and his Deputy Black later report to the yacht, board it, and find the passengers missing.
 On the photographer's camera, the officers find blurry images of the 4-headed shark as it is about to eat the passengers.

 Captain Sterling and Black seek the advice of Dr. Angie Yost, a marine biologist from the Puerto Rico Aquarium.
 Yost is pressured by the aquarium's owner, Thaddeus Marshall, to lie and say that the photos are likely a distortion and that the creature does not exist.
 Marshall requires Yost and her interns, Lindsay, Cait, Ram, and Sean, to embark with him on the aquarium's boat as Marshal intends to catch the shark before it is discovered and put in a new aquarium exhibit.
 They are successful in luring the shark to their location, although Sean is knocked overboard and eaten.
 They return to the mainland and report Sean's death to Capt.
 Sterling and Deputy Black, who debate closing the beaches.

 The shark sinks a small fishing boat and feeds on the fishermen, then finds some divers and quickly makes a meal of them.
 Meanwhile, Marshall has convinced Dr. Yost to contract a local fisherman experienced in shark hunting named Red (an old flame of Yost's) to help them catch the shark.
 Red agrees to Marshall's offer of double pay, and the three of them set sail along with Lindsay, Ram, and Cait.
 They lure the shark to the bay using sonar, and an officer is eaten.
 The shark then knocks Lindsay off Red's boat and eats her.
 Red shoots the shark with a sonar harpoon, and it flees.
 The shark mutates— its tail grows a mouth and becomes a fifth head.
 Red returns to shore, and they meet up with Sterling and Black.